 - We have seen the most divisive and confusing presidential elections in history.

 - Our representatives battle each other rather than the dangers that face us.

 - In critical elections, politicians who say they are not politicians smile at us.
 Perhaps some are true but how do we trust a moving image?

-In the face of these troubles, worshipers enter the sanctuary each week deliberately gathering together as their private worlds seem ready to fly apart.
+In the face of these troubles, worshipers enter the sanctuary (or tune in online) each week deliberately gathering together as their private worlds seem ready to fly apart.